sseefried/lambdalog/drafts/docker-build-scripts.markdown

 If you <code>ADD</code> all the scriptlets too early in the <code>Dockerfile</code> you may run into the following
 problem: your script fails, you go back to modify the scriptlet and you run <code>docker build .</code>
 again.
 But you find that Docker starts building at the point where the scriptlets were first added!
-This wastes a lot of time and defeats the purpose of using Docker.
+This wastes a lot of time and defeats the purpose of using snapshots.

 The reason this happens is because of how Docker tracks its intermediate images (snapshots).
 As Docker steps through the <code>Dockerfile</code> it compares the current command with an intermediate image to see if there is a match.
 However, in the case of the <code>ADD</code>
 command the contents of the files being put into the image are also examined.
+This makes sense.
-If the files have changed with respect to an existing intermediate image Docker has no choice but to build a new image from that point onwards.
+If the files
+have changed with respect to an existing intermediate image Docker has no choice but to build a new image from that point onwards.
 There's just no way it can know that those changes don't affect the build.
 Even if they wouldn't it must be conservative.